peteroupc/peteroupc.github.io/randomfunc.md

         end
     END METHOD

+> **Note:** A **geometric distribution** can be sampled by generating `NegativeBinomial(1, p)`, where `p` has the same meaning as in the negative binomial distribution.
+Here, the sampled number is the number of failures that have happened before a success happens.
+(Saucier 2000, p.
+44, also mentions an alternative definition that includes the success.)
+>
 > **Example:** If `p` is 0.5 and `successes` is 1, the negative binomial distribution models the task "Flip a coin until you get tails, then count the number of heads."

 <a id=von_Mises_Distribution></a>
 ### von Mises Distribution

-In the following method, which generates a random number that follows a _von Mises distribution_, which describes a distribution of circular angles&mdash;
+The _von Mises distribution_ describes a distribution of circular angles.
+In the following method, which generates a random number from that distribution&mdash;

 - `mean` is the mean angle,
 - `kappa` is a shape parameter, and